Vdang264/pw-course/tests/lesson-5/key-takeways5.md

 ## Playwright selector
 [Locator](https://playwright.dev/docs/locators)
-Locators are the central piece of Playwright's auto-waiting and retry-ability.
+are the central piece of Playwright's auto-waiting and retry-ability.
 In a nutshell, locators represent a way to find element(s) on the page at any moment.

 - `page.getByRole()` to locate by explicit and implicit accessibility attributes.
 - `page.getByText()` to locate by text content.